r3claimer/JelosAddOns/README.md

 ## Do I have to use JelosAddOns to install ports?

 No.  You can simply go to the JelosAddOns repo (https://github.com/brooksytech/JelosAddOns), find the .zip of the port you want, download it and unzip the contents of it to the /roms/ports folder.
-You'll also need to copy the JelosAddOns folder to your /roms/ports folder.
-If you don't want the JelosAddOns folder to show up in your Ports menu in Emulationstation, just delete the JelosAddOns.sh file as it won't be needed if you don't plan to install or update your ports online via this tool. \
+You'll also need to copy the JelosAddOns folder and Portmaster foldeer to your /roms/ports folder.

 ## How do I get more info about the ports in this repo like the sources used and additional asset needs if applicable?